Kitura/Kitura/.github/CONTRIBUTING.md

    `$ git clone https://github.com/YOUR_GITHUB_ID/Kitura`

 2. Make a change, usually by tackling an issue.

-3. Open a Pull Request - TODO: Add to this section, not complete.
+**Tip:** If you are on macOS, Xcode can be a great way to work on Kitura.
+You'll need to open a Terminal window, and then navigate to the root of the Kitura git project.
+Then, type the following command into Terminal:

+   `$ swift package generate-xcode-proj`

+This will generate an Xcode Project, simply open the .xcodeproj file with:

+   `$ open *.xcodeproj`

+Unfortunately, Xcode is macOS only, and Linux will need to use a different text editor or IDE.

+3. Ensure all tests pass with your changes by running `swift test`.
+If there is any new funtionality introduced by your change, new test case(s) may be required.
+If you need any help writing test cases, contact us on slack.

+4. If they all pass, open a Pull Request following the guidelines below.

 ## Pull Requests